in CLI

 This will provide you with documentation on that operation (i.e. what it does), the inputs it requires or allows, and the outputs it creates.
 The field names provided here – for inputs and outputs – are vital knowledge for running modules, given that:

-To run any module, you use:
+To run any module, use:

 kiara run <module ID> <field name(s) for input(s)>=<required input(s)> -s <field name for output>=<output alias> -c <comment>